m040601/my-awesome-stars/README.md

 - [reptyr](https://github.com/nelhage/reptyr) - Reparent a running program to a new terminal
 - [urlview](https://github.com/sigpipe/urlview) - Extract URLs from a text file and allow the user to select via a menu
 - [esp8266_bridge_broadcast](https://github.com/jeanleflambeur/esp8266_bridge_broadcast) - A SPI to ESP8266 broadcast (rfmon) firmware
-- [nq](https://github.com/chneukirchen/nq) - Unix command line queue utility
+- [nq](https://github.com/leahneukirchen/nq) - Unix command line queue utility
 - [sdk](https://github.com/flirc/sdk) - Flirc SDK and Example Applications
 - [RTKLIB_Touchscreen_GUI](https://github.com/Francklin2/RTKLIB_Touchscreen_GUI) - RTKLIB GUI for Raspberry Pi with  touchscreen made with Qt by the ENSG students
-- [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) - A version of RTKLIB optimized for single frequency low cost GPS receivers, especially u-blox receivers.
+- [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) - A version of RTKLIB optimized for single and dual frequency low cost GPS receivers, especially u-blox receivers.
 It is based on RTKLIB 2.4.3 and is kept reasonably closely synced to that branch.
-The latest branch of this code is demo5.
 Documentation for RTKLIB is available at rtklib.com.
+This software is provided “AS IS” without any warranties of any kind so please be careful, especially if using it in any kind of real-time application.
 Binaries and tutorials for this code, and sample GPS data sets at :
 - [usbboot](https://github.com/raspberrypi/usbboot) - Raspberry Pi USB booting code, moved from tools repository
 - [squeezelite](https://github.com/ralph-irving/squeezelite) - Lightweight headless squeezebox player for Logitech Media Server
 - [tools](https://github.com/info-beamer/tools) - Useful tools when working with info-beamer on the Pi